nxp-mcuxpresso/mcuxsdk-examples/_boards/mcimx93wevk/demo_apps/sai_low_power_audio/example_board_readme.md

     Now please use "echo mem > /sys/power/state" command to make A core enter suspend mode and the playback work normally.
     Note, make sure the A core has enough time to fill the audio buffer before going into suspend mode.

-When recording sound, could use command:
+When recording sound, could use command: (Not supported on MCIMX93W-EVK.
+See `Board settings`.)
        arecord -Dhw:1,0 -c2 -r48000 -fS32_LE test.wav

 Running the demo